1. INTRODUCTION

 4.1 Josephus’ ancient records

-None-the-less there is a general thanks for the insight into ancient Roman and Jewish history that he did provide (not just Christian details).
-We have a much better knowledge of how the ancient Roman and Jewish nations ‘ticked along’ because of his writing.
+None-the-less there IS a general thanks, from today’s experts, for the insight into ancient Roman and Jewish history that he DID provide (not just Christian details).
+We have a MUCH better knowledge of how the ancient Roman and Jewish nations ‘ticked along’ because of his writing.

-Bear in mind too, as far as Jesus was concerned, Josephus would have had no hidden agendas, i.e. it is considered that he generally ‘said it as he saw it’ when discussing Jesus.
-Most modern scholars, whether Christian or secular, consider that the basis of Josephus’ writing was accessed by him at that time from reliable sources of information.
-I mean that he personally had access to.
+Bear in mind too, as far as his accounts of Jesus were concerned, Josephus would have had no hidden agendas, i.e. it IS considered that he generally ‘said it as he saw it’ when discussing Jesus.
+Most modern scholars, whether Christian or secular, consider that the basis of Josephus’ writing, about Jesus, WAS accessed by him at that time from reliable sources of information.
+I mean that Josephus personally had access to.

 4.2 ‘Accepted history’ within Josephus’ records

-Bear in mind though that Christian scholars, from the sixteenth century onwards, have suspected that a particular phrase was added to Josephus’ work a long time time after he first wrote it.
-And it was done to exaggerate original details of Jesus during re-writes of his works.
+Bear in mind though that Christian scholars, from the sixteenth century onwards, have suspected that one particular phrase WAS added to Josephus’ work a long time time AFTER he first wrote it.
+And it was done to exaggerate some of the original details of Jesus DURING re-writes of his works.
 (Now, there were no photocopiers or scanners, let alone printing presses in those days.
-So old crumbling documents had to be copied by hand for future history.)
+So old crumbling documents HAD to be copied by hand for future history.)

 Modern day atheist writers rightly highlight the suspect nature of the wording that I am referring to here.
 BUT in truth they are just a little late with their findings.
 ‘Making a noise‘ about statements that were already considered unacceptable by Christian experts (for centuries) doesn’t really help their case.

 The next valuable writing, making mention of Jesus, comes to us from the early second century.
-Cornelius Tacticus, a Roman historian, made mention of the founder of Christianity (i.e. Jesus Christ), his execution at the hands of Pontius Pilate, and of the Christian religion itself.
+Cornelius Tacticus, a Roman historian, made mention of the founder of Christianity (i.e. Jesus Christ), his execution at the hands of Pontius Pilate, AND of the Christian religion itself at that time.
 Present day Christian scholars consider it probable that Tacticus also used earlier ‘official records’, that he located, as a basis for his writing.

 Written works from others around that time, such as Pliny the Younger and Lucian of Samosata, also refer to the Christians and their religion.
-It is interesting that those early writings verify that Christians of the first century did actually worship Jesus.
-That is the practising Christians considered him to be divine (i.e. he had been God ‘in the flesh’).
+AND it is interesting that those early writings verify that Christians of the first century did actually WORSHIP Jesus.
+That is the practising Christians considered Jesus to be divine (i.e. he HAD been God ‘in the flesh’).
 If you’d like to understand what the Bible stated about this, please read the article, “Jesus as God“.

-If you like, go on to read the following article, “Christian records” to understand evidence of Jesus’ existence that can be found within the Bible.
+If you like, go on to read the following article, “Christian records of Jesus” to understand evidence of Jesus’ existence that can also be found within the Bible.